issaceee/isaac-vault/Readings/Texts/Paper 3/North & South.md

 ch.
 17
 - "we known when we're put upon..."
 - "its not that they've too much sense, but that they've too little spirit"
-- "what is em to do"
+- "what is em to doq"